dareyno4/SPYN/README.md

-A program designed for an autonomous vehicle to navigate through a maze picking up and dropping off passengers, using sensors to recognize colors and distances.
+A MATLAB program designed for an autonomous vehicle to navigate through a maze picking up and dropping off passengers, using sensors to recognize colors and distances.